FridayCandour/Charren/README.md

-# Purple_studio-
+# Charren

-Purple studio is a smallish yet powerful drawing and photo editing software built with javascript
+Charren is a web component that provides a numerous games and accessibilities to ease users web experience